 You’ll also get ad-free radio stations and playlists, over 300 audio books, and kid-specific skills from companies like Disney and Nickelodeon.
 After the first year, you’ll have to pay $2.99 a month for these services.

-Get it in blue, green, or red for $80 at Amazon.
+Get it in blue, green, red, or rainbow, for $70 at Amazon.

 Setting up Amazon Echo parental controls is easy as pie, once you know what you’re doing.
 You can either set up your Echo or Echo Dot to filter out adult content and manage your apps, or get an Echo Dot Kids Edition that will do most of the work for you.